Karthik-Chinnapatla/Implementation_Of_Prepaid_Electricity_Bill/README.md

 ---

 ## 🌐 Deployment
-This project is live and hosted on Vercel:
+This chapters are live and hosted on Vercel:
 - **Production URL**: https://implementation-of-prepaid-electrici.vercel.app/